Cantera/cantera-jupyter/README.md

 The problem with using Cantera with Binder is that there is no way for you to save your work.
 You can upload/download files in a session, but once the session is over (you close your browser window), you lose all your work.
-You thus cannot save your modified iPython notebooks.
+You thus cannot save your modified Jupyter notebooks.

 **I still can't figure something out.
 Who do I ask?**